BluestoneInstitute/sql_training/sql_module_3.md

 The above example draws information from both the Teachers (teacherID, name) and Classes (courseCode, teacherID) to get achieve the desired result.
 It is possible to implement the above SQL query using the sqldf package in R. By default, sqldf (secretly) uses the RSQLite package.
 RSQLite is a version of the SQLite database engine.
 A database engine is the software that database management systems (DBMS) use to implement four basic data operations: Create, Read, Update, and Delete (a.k.a.
 CRUD).

 SQLite is the “most used database in the world” and is built into mobile phones, is bundled in common software applications, and is often used by low-traffic websites.
 While SQLite works well for small relational databases, large relational databases tend to be housed on Microsoft SQL Server, PostgresSQL, MySQL, and MongoDB.

-While a DBMS can be stored on your personal computer, more often than not they are included on a remote server located “on premises” in a server room or “in the cloud”.
+While a DBMS can be stored on your personal computer, more often than not they are included on a remote server located “on premises” in a server room or “in the cloud.”
 Cloud based solutions like Microsoft Azure and Amazon RDS have become increasingly popular as database sizes have increased over time.

 ## ODBC
 Open Database Connectivity (“ODBC”) an open standard which is used to communicate with a DBMS.
 The inner-workings of ODBC is beyond the scope of this module and likely not of interest to most data analysts.
 What is important to understand, however, is that software (e.g., R, SQL, Stata, and Python) leverage the ODBC standard to connect to and communicate with a DBMS.